 What is Implied Consent?

-For example, a patient who makes an appointment for a flu shot, keeps the appointment, and then rolls up his sleeve for the doctor to give the shot is presumed to have consented to receive the flu shot.
+An implied consent example could be, a patient who makes an appointment for a flu shot, keeps the appointment, and then rolls up his sleeve for the doctor to give the shot is presumed to have consented to receive the flu shot.
 Likewise, if a patient comes to a lab for blood work and voluntarily holds out her arm for the nurse to take blood, she has given implied consent.

 Implied consent also applies in emergency situations.
 If a person is unconscious, a doctor is covered by implied consent when the doctor performs life-saving procedures.
 If a patient is in surgery and complications arise that require the surgeon to perform additional procedures, the doctor is also covered by implied consent.

 It is presumed that a patient would give consent to life-saving treatments if the patient were able to do so.
 The outcome of the treatments does not impact the case unless you can prove that the doctor was negligent or committed wrongdoing that rises to the level of medical malpractice when he performed life-saving procedures in an emergency.

 Were You Harmed Because of a Lack of Consent?

 If you believe your physician failed to obtain consent for a procedure or treatment, talk with a medical malpractice lawyer as soon as possible.
 The attorney reviews the case to determine what type of consent was required and if the doctor met that requirement.

 However, remember, you must have suffered harm and damages because of the lack of consent to win a medical malpractice claim.
 If you did not sustain any damages, you could not recover compensation in a medical malpractice case even if your physician were negligent.

 If your doctor committed medical malpractice, you might receive compensation for your damages.
 You could receive compensation for your medical expense, loss of income, pain and suffering, and other dates.
 The first step is to talk with a lawyer who has experience handling personal injury and medical malpractice claims.